moileigh/moileigh.github.io/_posts/2019-04-01-April-Fools.md

 ---
-Title: "April Fools"
+title: "April Fools"
-Layout: post
+layout: post
-Categories:
+categories:
   - Daily Life
 ---
 <p>Scrolling through Facebook, I noticed that seven years ago today I was able to pet a kangaroo at a Sharks&rsquo; game.
 Eight years ago I had a snow day.
 Two years ago today I posted a picture of a white wonderland outside on April 1.
 Today seemed simple and quiet compared to each of those.
 There was a little ice on the wetland this morning, but none on the windshield and no snow on the ground&hellip;</p>